maximbaz/dotfiles/README.md

 - A common color scheme for nvim, terminal and i3 itself.
   > It is called [Gruvbox dark](https://github.com/morhetz/gruvbox).
 - Unobtrusive and minimalistic design of i3, py3status and terminal.
-  > Display only actionable items, use color to highlight importance.
+  > Display only actionable items, use color to highlight importance, slightly dim inactive windows.
+- True Color support everywhere.
+  > Including alacritty, neovim, tmux; ranger can even display picture previews.
 - Almost instant terminal startup.
   > And yet it is empowered with tmux, antigen, prezto and other plugins.
 - Automatically start tmux in every terminal window: